Joseph Y. Resnick: Early life and career

 Resnick was born in Ellenville, New York, the son of Anna (Zaida) and Morris Resnick.
 He served as a radio officer in the United States Merchant Marine in World War II.
 He also helped found Channel Master, which became a leading producer of television antennas after Resnick invented an antenna which was inexpensive, easy to assemble and install, and did not require the expertise of a specially trained technician.
 He was also the inventor of the first TV antenna that improved reception by rotating towards the direction of the broadcast signal.
 Before winning election to Congress Resnick served on the Ellenville school board.
-By 1955, he and his brothers were millionaires, and their radio enterprises became a business empire worth about 45 millions dollars.
+By 1955, he and his brothers were millionaires, and their radio enterprises became a business empire worth about $45 million.

 Tenure in Congress

 Resnick was elected to Congress in 1964 from New York's 28th congressional district, a heavily Republican district, defeating 14-year Republican incumbent J. Ernest Wharton.
 He served from January 3, 1965 until January 3, 1969.
-During his tenure in Congress, Resnick took on the American Farm Bureau Federation and subsequently wrote a book on the subject.
+During his tenure in Congress, Resnick took on the American Farm Bureau Federation and a Resnick aide subsequently wrote a book on the subject.
 He was a champion of civil rights and also supported the Vietnam War.

 He played a central role in passing the Animal Welfare Act of 1966, which empowered the United States Department of Agriculture (USDA) to protect and regulate the use of animals in research facilities.

 He unsuccessfully sought the Democratic nomination for a seat in the United States Senate in 1968, finishing third behind New York City councilman Paul O'Dwyer and Nassau County executive Eugene Nickerson.
 Resnick's seat in the House was filled by Hamilton Fish IV, whom Resnick had defeated in the 1966 election.